Xenon Gas History

 Space Exploration

-This gas is also used to keep various satellites in orbit and contributes to the functionality of particular spacecrafts.
-Because inert xenon does not cause corrosion, it is ideal for use in space environments.
-Xenon ion propulsion systems are designed to keep the satellite on station.
-The xenon fuel weighs only one-tenth as much as an equivalent amount of chemical fuel, allowing satellites to carry enough xenon to remain on station for up to 15 years.
+This gas is also used to maintain satellite orbits and support the operation of certain spacecraft.
+Because xenon is inert and non-corrosive, it is well-suited for the harsh conditions of space.
+Xenon ion propulsion systems help keep satellites on station, and the fuel mass is only about one-tenth that of comparable chemical propellants, enabling satellites to carry enough xenon to operate for up to 15 years.

 Our equipment is key in filling and recovering xenon and other noble gases, ensuring emission-free designs so these gases are managed safely and professionally.